Pytonballoon810/awesome/USAGE.md

 #### Auto Setup VS Code Workspace

-The `AutoSetupVSCodeWorkspace.ahk` script automatically copies template files from a designated folder to newly opened VS Code workspaces.
+The `AutoHotkey/AutoSetupVSCodeWorkspace.ahk` script automatically copies template files from a designated folder to newly opened VS Code workspaces.

 ##### Auto Setup VS Code Workspace - Installation

-1. Download the `AutoSetupVSCodeWorkspace.ahk` script
+1. Download the `AutoHotkey/AutoSetupVSCodeWorkspace.ahk` script
 2. Double-click to run it, or add it to your startup items for persistent use

 ##### Auto Setup VS Code Workspace - Configuration